conduitio-labs/conduit-connector-salesforce/README.md

 4. Once the app is created, go to _Connected Apps -> Manage Connected Apps_ and edit the application.
     Under **Client Credentials Flow**
-        a.
-On `Run As` select a user with 'API Enabled' permission privileges.
+    - On `Run As` select a user with 'API Enabled' permission privileges.
 (If user doesn't have them, you can add them under Permission Sets on User settings)

 ### Error handling